2011 Tax Related Budget Proposals

 A provisional taxpayer is any person who earns income other than remuneration or an allowance or advance payable by the person’s principal.
 The following individuals are exempt from the payment of provisional tax–

-- will not exceed the tax threshold for the tax year; or
+- taxable income will not exceed the tax threshold for the tax year; or

 - from interest, dividends and rental will be R20 000 or less for the tax year.

-- consists exclusively of remuneration, interest, dividends or rent from the lease of fixed property; and
+- consists exclusively of remuneration, interest, dividends or rent from the letting of fixed property; and

 Retirement fund lump sum withdrawal benefits